aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

   <span style="display: block; text-align: center;"><em>Figure 10: Agents for Amazon Bedrock Console</em></span>
 </p>

-10. To begin testing, select your agent in the Agents section, then choose its **Working draft**.
+10. To begin testing, select your agent in the Agents section, then choose **Working draft**.
     Initially, you have a _working draft_ and a default _TestAlias_ pointing to this draft.
 The working draft allows for iterative development.

 <p align="center">
   <img src="../design/agent-console-2.png"><br>